CB-git-bit/Work_Samples/README.md

 ## Data

 The data for this work sample has been accessed online through a Kaggle API.
 The dataset can be found under requirements.
 This data is a zip file containing two subfolders, 'etfs' and 'stocks', which contain CSV files for various etfs and stocks, respectfully.

-## Limitations
-The following are limitations faced when developing this project.
-These limitations have impacted the functionality of the project and its results.

 ## Resources used
 * To properly install Ubuntu & WSL 2: https://learn.microsoft.com/en-us/windows/wsl/install